antronerds/r2-tutorials/docs/Introduction.md

 *Why these tutorials?*

 The R2 platform (<http://r2platform.com> or <http://r2.amc.nl>) is a
-genomics analysis and visualization platform that tries to provide a biologist friendly interface to high throughput data.
-It has been developed within the department of Oncogenomics at the AMC in the Netherlands, where it still serves as a primary entry point for all types of high throughput data generated within the department.
-The R2 platform consists of 2 parts; a (publicly accessible) database, that stores the data, coupled to a web-interface that provides a set of tools and visualizations to mine the database.
+genomics analysis and visualization platform that provides a biologist/bio-medical researcher friendly interface to high throughput data.
+It has initially been developed within the department of Oncogenomics at the AMC in the Netherlands, where it still serves as a primary entry point for all types of high throughput data generated within the department.
+Currently, we continue the development of R2 in our own group within the department of CEMM.
+The R2 platform consists of 2 parts; a (publicly accessible) database, that stores the data, coupled to a web-interface that provides a set of interactive and inter connected tools and visualizations to mine the database.

-Even though many people like the concept of R2, getting started with the platform as a new user can be a bit difficult or intimidating.
-With this tutorial book, we hope to get new users started and at the same time demonstrate the diverse set of functionalities to users which may already have experience with R2, but want to get familiar with new additions to the platform.
+Even though many people appreciate the concept of R2, getting started with the platform as a new user can be a bit difficult or intimidating with the wide range of options that we provide.
+With this tutorial book, we hope to help new users getting started and at the same time demonstrate the diverse set of functionalities to users which may already have experience with R2, but want to get familiar with new additions to the platform.

 The setup of these tutorials is as follows: We have divided the different aspects of the R2 platform in a number of chapters which reflect tasks